benmday/README-generator/README.md

   ## Description

-  This readme generator will take a series of prompts and create a new readme file for your project based on the answers.
+  This readme generator will give a series of prompt then create a new readme file for your project based on the anwers given.

   ## Table of Contents